 | 6.
 Walking in Love and Light (Chapter 5) Paul calls us to imitate God by living a life of love.
 We should avoid harmful behaviors.
 We must shine as examples of goodness and truth.
 This inspires us to make choices that show God’s love in both big and small ways. |

 | 7.
 The Armor of God (Chapter 6) Believers are instructed to put on the armor of God.
 This action prepares them to stand firm against spiritual challenges.
-This equips us with tools like truth, righteousness, faith, and prayer, offering strength and protection in our daily spiritual walk. |
+This action gives us tools like truth, righteousness, faith, and prayer.
+These tools offer strength and protection in our daily spiritual walk. |

 | Each of these lessons reminds us of God’s immense love.
 They highlight our purpose in Him.
 We learn ways to grow in faith while nurturing relationships with others.
 By applying these truths, we can live in alignment with the hope and calling God has given us. |